mskchaithanyaraj/tortoise-demo/README.md

-# how to handle PRs with tortoise
+# how to handle PRs with tortoise git